The Origin Of Turks

 The Hiong –nou intermixed the peoples, they established the foundation of a nomadic civilization and contributed to a great extend to the dominance of Altaic tribes in all higher Asia.

-The Hiong-Nou were attacking and expanding their territories both towards west as well as south, around 170 BC.
+The Hiong-Nou are attacking and expanding their territories both towards west as well as south, around 170 BC.

 During this period we observe a lot of migrations and confrontations with other People, some of which were Proto Turks as well as other ancient People, i.e Yioue-Tse and Vou-Souen, who were Proto-Turks.